-2.1 Pairs in families excluded
+2.1.
+Pairs in families excluded

 Some of the candidate pairs were located in very young or populated asteroid families.
-VN08 showed that pairs identified in recently formed families Datura, Emilkowalski, Iannini, Lucascavin, and 1992 YC2 (e.g., Nesvorný et al. 2003, Nesvorný et al. 2006, Nesvorný and Vokrouhlický 2006), are probably fragments launched by impacts onto very similar orbits and thus they do not require a special formation mechanism.
-As such we drop them from our analysis in Sect.
-3 and following.
+VN08 showed that pairs identified in recently formed families Datura, Emilkowalski, Iannini, Lucascavin, and 1992 YC2 (e.g., Nesvorný et al., 2003, 2006, Nesvorný and Vokrouhlický, 2006), are probably fragments launched by impacts onto very similar orbits and thus they do not require a special formation mechanism.
+As such we drop them from our analysis in Section 3 and following.
 (These recent families have been, however, clearly detected as clusters of three or more asteroids by our pairs finding program; see below also for comments on a detection of other, new asteroid clusters.)
 Pairs found in large and old families may be real and formed long after the family origin.
 However, a statistical estimate of significance of a candidate pair located in a populated family would require a detailed model of the orbital distribution of asteroids in the family which is often non-uniform.
-We do not have available such models for the families.
-We thus dropped from
+We do not have available such models for the families.2 We thus dropped from our present work analysis of asteroid candidate pairs in six large families that have big local deviations from a uniform orbit distribution.
+As guidance to localize borders of the six families, we first downloaded family-identification files from the PDS website3 (Mothé-Diniz et al., 2005) and translated the families' locations in the proper-element space to the space of osculating orbital elements.
+Table 1 gives the derived ranges of the six asteroid families in osculating (a, e, i).